 Did you get that the common thread was that Peter and Paul were addressing the saints "in Christ", or my fellow prisoner "in Christ", or "those who belong to the Lord".
 They were addressing men and women who were all part of the same spiritual family.
 Just as we are born physically into an earthly family, we are born spiritually into God's family.

 HOW DO WE GET INTO CHRIST AND THEREFORE INTO GOD'S FAMILY?

 2. The short answer is that God puts us there.
 But let's step back into eternity for a moment.
 BEFORE anything was ever created, God knew that some of his angels -- created to serve Him- would demand to be gods themselves.
 He knew that man -- created to rule and reign over the earth -- would be deceived into giving up their kingdom authority to become slaves of Satan and sin.
 Therefore, to keep his universe intact, where was all the creating done and by whom?

 3. Paul is talking here about Jesus.
-God was the architect of his creation but He did it all through Jesus.
+God was the architect of his creation but He did all His creating through Jesus.
 How is it that Jesus was able to be the carpenter of God's universe?

 Colossians 1:19 / Colossians 2:9

 4. Jesus was able to make all things in himself because he is God just as the Father is God.
 That's why Jesus could say this: